algolia/kubernetes-hands-on/04-pods/README.md

 2018-10-01T09:23:21 INFO 200 GET /info (172.17.0.1) 1.38ms [at line 1946]
 ```

 Our first pod is now running.
-Now `describe` it
+Now `describe` it. `describe` is a `get` in steroid, with more information.

 ```bash
 $ kubectl describe pod simple-service